 The packages include a range of guided learning activities such as shared reading, singing, physical movement, creative arts and other engaging challenges specifically designed for this age group that all link to The Early Years Learning Framework for Australia.

-They are a great resource for families to support continued learning from home and a new package will be launched each Tuesday.
+They are a great resource for families to support continued learning from home.